QITAOHOU/rl_reach/README.md

 ## Benchmark

 The evaluation metrics, environment's variables, hyperparameters used during the training and parameters for evaluating the environments are logged for each experiments in the file `benchmark/benchmark_results.csv`.
 Evaluation metrics of selected experiments ID can be plotted with the `script scripts/plot_benchmark.py`.
+The plots are generated in the folder `benchmark/plots/`.

 Usage:
 - `--exp-list`: List of experiments to consider for plotting (list of int)